#TGIFC348 – Masking

 Hope you and your family have a blessed Christmas!!!

-Use Host Code EDUJ6XA2 for purchases at my online store to qualify to receive free exclusive project tutorials.
-This month’s PDF includes 12 fantastic tutorials designed by my demonstrator friends and I to inspire your creativity!
-The projects feature products that will be current in May 2024 from the new Annual Catalog and Online Exclusives.
+Use Host Code F9366KUA for purchases at my online store to qualify to receive free exclusive project tutorials.
+This month’s PDF includes 13 great tutorials designed by my demonstrator friends and I to inspire your creativity!
+The projects feature products from the 2024 Annual Catalog, Online Exclusives, and September-December Mini Catalog.
+Enjoy!

 Product List